Text - Forgotten Colors - Philipp Hindahl

 In 1932, an updated version of the RAL color collection was published.
 The coloring standard applies to industry, the railroad and the military.
 Not only government bodies – such as the Reichsbahn, the German State Railroad – were among the subscribers to the color collection, but a political party as well: the NSDAP.
 The idea of uniformity was not a Nazi invention, but it meshed perfectly with fascist cultural policy.
 Under national socialist rule, norms became duty, and the shapes and hues of utility objects became political.

 Becker’s triptychs tell a story, but in abstract fashion: They gather monochrome panels of RAL colors, most of which are thematically connected.
-The coating varnish of the Messerschmitt BF 109, for instance: light blue underneath, so as to be camouflaged against the sky, green grey on top to merge with the ground.
+The coating varnish of the fighter aircraft Messerschmitt BF 109, for instance: light blue underneath, so as to be camouflaged against the sky, green grey on top to merge with the ground.
 The nose of the fighter jet is painted yellow – a striking colour used to identify friend or foe.
 These three colors form a triptych.

 Or the three colors of the Reichsbahn: Violet for the luxury waggons, flame red for the wheels and red brown for the box waggons.
 RAL 8012, the varnish used on the box waggons in which people were transported to concentration camps, bears witness to the Shoa.
 A waggon of this kind can still be seen today at the holocaust memorial of Yad Vashem.